Skip to main content Skip to secondary navigation

 Award terms

 • Fellowships of $200,000 each, enabling recipients to take sabbaticals of one or two years from their institution to focus on research and writing.
-Fellowships may be used for such expenses as salary, fringe benefits, project-related travel, research assistants, and translators.
+Fellowships may be used for such expenses as salary, fringe benefits, project-related travel, research assistants, data collection, and surveys.
 No indirects are provided to the university.

 • While the fellowship can be paid directly to the individual or through the home institution, Stanford highly recommends that it be paid to the individual.
 (Please consult your financial advisor and department manager on tax implications, benefits, contributions, etc.)